Apple is rumoured to releases the new affordable iPhone as early as this month.

 The likely entry for Google would be a Pixel 4A — a successor to its reduced-price sibling for its flagship Pixel smartphone.
 Analyst Patrick Moorhead of Moor Insights and Strategy said Apple and others are being forced to consider the economic upheaval.

-“Forced to chose between buying a new iPhone and eating, people will chose to eat,” Moorhead said.
+“Forced to chose between buying a new iPhone and eating, people will choose to eat,” Moorhead said.
 “It’s important for Apple to just not lose iPhone sales.”

 It remains to be seen if the new devices can generate traction during the deep economic slump.